-Associated faculty: L. Taylor (coordinator), Cortes
+Associated faculty: Cortes (coordinator), Casellas Connors, Han, L. Taylor

-This concentration examines the key institutions that make and administer education policy, the political and economic forces that shape policy for educational equity, adequacy, accountability and administration.
+This concentration examines the key institutions that make and administer education policy, the political and economic forces that shape policy at all levels, and the implications of policy for educational equity, adequacy, accountability and administration.

-EDPM Core Course (Choose one):

-PSAA 613: Immigration and Education Policy

-PSAA 618: Education Policy
+EDPM Core Course (Choose one): PSAA 613: Immigration and Education Policy PSAA 618: Education Policy